 The vaccination of 12-17- year-olds against COVID-19

-How to choose the time of vaccination for your child?
+How to pre-book the vaccination of your child?

-To pre-book a time for the vaccination against COVID-19 for your 12-17-year old, go to Estonian patient’s portal digilugu.ee, call state helpline 1247, sign up on a website vaktsineeriapteegis.ee or register in your nearest hospital or health centre.
+To pre-book a time for the vaccination against COVID-19 for your 12-17-year old, go to Estonian patient’s portal digilugu.ee, sign up on a website vaktsineeriapteegis.ee or register in your nearest hospital or health centre.
 When registering digitally, time must be booked by a parent or carer.

 If vaccination is available at school, parents will be informed.